ContainerSSH/containerssh.github.io/docs/reference/0.3/logging.md

 - `alert`
 - `emerg`

+!!! note
+    In case of a fatal application crash (panic), the crash log will end up on the stderr.
+Make sure to capture that as well for emergency debugging.

 ## The JSON log format

 The JSON log format outputs one line to the output per message.
 The message format is: